807909564/HoneyBee/README.md

 ## Build
 Cmake is used as the automake tool.
 So it is pretty easy to build the project.

+Install assimp and freetype, then just do as follows.
 ```
 cmake .
 make